B.S. in Data Science (BSDS)

 How do you select students for your program?

-The Admission Committee reviews each applicant holistically, meaning we consider a balance of factors your recommendation, resume, your transcript, and responses to short answer questions.
-Please review the Admissions page for more information about the application process.
+The Admission Committee reviews each applicant holistically, meaning we consider a balance of factors your recommendation, resume, transcript, and responses to short answer questions.
+Refer to the Admissions page for more information about the application process.

 How can I stand out as an applicant?